-Cooking is a fun and enjoyable way to incorporate maths into every day life.
-Cooking activities will allow opportunities to: Count- How many spoonfuls do we need?
+Cooking is a fun and enjoyable way to incorporate maths into everyday life.
+Cooking activities will allow opportunities to:

+Count- How many spoonfuls do we need?

 Recognise numerals- When reading a recipe together.

 Understand more/less- How many more tomatoes do we need?

-Songs and rhyme Children often first learn about numbers and counting through rhyme - they learn the pattern of words before they understand the meaning of the words and concepts.
-Songs and rhyme are an important way for all children to learn about number order, forwards and backwards, counting and calculating.

 Songs and rhyme

-• Using actions, fingers or objects when singing will help children develop skills even further, for example they could also learn to match quantity to numeral and have opportunities for counting rather than just reciting in order.
+- Children often first learn about numbers and counting through rhyme - they learn the pattern of words before they understand the meaning of the words and concepts. - Songs and rhyme are an important way for all children to learn about number order, forwards and backwards, counting and calculating. - Using actions, fingers or objects when singing will help children develop skills even further, for example they could also learn to match quantity to numeral and have opportunities for counting rather than just reciting in order.

+For example:

-For example: 1,2,3,4,5 - number names, Counting/ordering forwards to 10 10 in the bed - counting backwards from 10 5 little ducks - subtraction
+- 1,2,3,4,5 number names, Counting/ordering forwards to 10

+- 10 in the bed counting backwards from 10

+- 5 little ducks subtraction

 Useful Websites

-Nrich http://nrich.maths.org/early-years
+- Nrich http://nrich.maths.org/earlyyears

-You Tube for number stories, rhymes and songs
+- You Tube for number stories, rhymes and songs

-Top Marks
+- Top Marks

-100 Splat game
+- 100 Splat game

+Thank you for coming

+Any Questions?